ArchontisKostis/fire-alarm-arduino/README.md

 For more information on using Arduino, you can refer to the [Arduino Documentation](https://docs.arduino.cc/) and the [Arduino Reference](https://www.arduino.cc/reference/en/)

 ## 📜 License
-This project is licensed under the MIT License.
+This is an Open Source project licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.